Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry

-\abstract { Imaging data from upcoming radio telescopes requires distributing processing at large scales. } { This paper presents a distributed Fourier transform algorithm for radio interferometry processing.
-It generates arbitrary grid chunks with full non-coplanarity corrections while minimising memory residency, data transfer and compute work.} { We utilise window functions to isolate the influence between regions of grid and image space.
-This allows us to distribute image data between nodes and construct parts of grid space exactly when and where needed. } { The developed prototype easily handles image data terabytes in size, while generating visibilities at great throughput and accuracy.
-Scaling is demonstrated to be better than cubic in baseline length, reducing the risk involved in growing radio astronomy processing to the Square Kilometre Array and similar telescopes. } {}
+\abstract {} { We describe a scalable distributed imaging algorithm framework for next-generation radio telescopes, managing the Fourier transform from apertures to sky (or vice versa) with a focus on minimising memory load, data transfers, and computation. } { Our algorithm uses smooth window functions to isolate the influence between specific regions of spatial-frequency and image space.
+This allows the distribution of image data between nodes and the construction of segments of frequency space exactly when and where needed. } { The developed prototype distributes terabytes of image data across many nodes, while generating visibilities at throughput and accuracy competitive with existing software.
+Scaling is demonstrated to be better than cubic in problem complexity (for baseline length and field of view), reducing the risk involved in growing radio astronomy processing to large telescopes like the Square Kilometre Array. } {}

 \keywords{Methods: numerical, Methods: data analysis, Techniques: interferometric, Techniques: image processing}